WikiSubmission/wikisubmission-discord-private/README.md

-A simple, private bot designed for Submission Server.
-While this bot is not available for public use, its source code is publicly available as part of our commitment to transparency and open source.
+A minimalistic, private bot designed for the Submission Server.
+While not available for public use, its source code is publicly available as part of a commitment to transparency and open source.

 ## Running

 Install dependencies using `npm run install`.
 Then, start the bot with `npm run start`.

 The following environment variables are required to be defined inside a .env file at the root directory of the project:

 - `BOT_TOKEN`
 - `BOT_CLIENT_ID`